DSAutomations/dockerhass-docs/dockerpidocs.md

 No, just kidding, but seriously, Hass.io is essentially this what we're doing here, but with a lot of the hard work already done for you.
 If you have trouble following this guide, then hass.io is probably the way to go.

-However, with that shortcut, you're locking yourself in a box where you'll only be able to use the [hass.io addons](https://www.home-assistant.io/addons/).
-Manually setting up an
+However, if you take that shortcut, you're locking yourself in a box where you'll only be able to use the [hass.io addons](https://www.home-assistant.io/addons/).
+Manually setting up a Docker stack gives us a far greater degree of control and tweakability.

 I aim to give you a comprehensive guide for getting the *pictured* environment up and running from scratch, this environment includes the following: